umrover/mrover-workspace/onboard/odrive_bridge/README.md

 #### Changing The USB Permissions
 <font size="4"> USB permissions when connecting the odrive to the jetson have to be modified before you can successfully communicate with the odrive.
 This only has to be done once. \
-Make sure the odrive is connected via USB and type \
+Make sure the odrive is connected via USB and ssh into the jetson.
+Type \
 `$ lsusb` .
 From list find the idVendor, idProduct, and MODE of the odrive.
 It will be listed under the info for the InterBiometrics device. \
 `$ sudo vi /etc/udev/rules.d/50-myusb.rules` \